haagor/http-w3c-log-monitor/README.md

 ### Next steps

-* to Choose beetween kafka, ES or MongoDB to replace the Python queue, and to separate services in log handler
+* to choose beetween kafka, ES or MongoDB to replace the Python queue, and to separate services in log handler
 * Initially, I didn't wanted to start this projet with object programmation, but at this point structure become more and more necessary for continue to evolve
 * To implement more unit test and integration test
 * To implement error handling
 * In this use case it's often important to customize metrics and alerting.
 For now the code doesn't facilitate that and it could
 * Most important, play alert sound for each alert rise

+## Authors

+* **Paris Simon**